 - What should I avoid while using morphine and naltrexone (Embeda)?

 - What other drugs will affect morphine and naltrexone (Embeda)?

 - Where can I get more information (Embeda)?

 What is morphine and naltrexone (Embeda)?

-The combination of morphine and naltrexone is used to treat moderate to severe pain when around-the-clock pain relief is needed for a long time period.
+Morphine and naltrexone is a combination medicine used to treat moderate to severe pain when around-the-clock pain relief is needed for a long time period.
 Naltrexone is included in this medication to prevent the misuse of the narcotic ingredient.

-Morphine and naltrexone may also be used for other purposes not listed in this medication guide.
+Morphine and naltrexone may also be used for purposes not listed in this medication guide.